Showing posts with label Mental Health. Show all posts

 The cognitive theory focuses on how people with ocd misinterpret their thoughts.
 Most people have intrusive or uninvited thoughts similar to those reported by people with OCD.
 For example, parents under stress from caring for an infant may have an intrusive thought of harming the infant.
 While most people would be able to shrug off such a disturbing thought, individuals who are prone to developing OCD might exaggerate the importance of their thoughts and respond as if they represent an actual threat.

 Moreover, people who come to fear their own thoughts usually attempt to neutralize feelings that arise from their thoughts.
 One way they do this is by avoiding situations that might spark such thoughts.
-In the cognitive theory, it is suggested that as long as people interpret intrusive thoughts as catastrophic, and as long as they continue to believe that such thinking holds the truth, they will continue to feel distressed and practise avoidance or ritual behaviours.
+In the cognitive theory, it is suggested that as long as people interpret intrusive thoughts as catastrophic, and as long as they continue to believe that such thinking holds the truth, they will continue to feel distressed and practice avoidance or ritual behaviours.
 What’s more, people who attach exaggerated danger to their thoughts are very much inclined to do so because of the false beliefs learned earlier in their life.
 At this point, researchers perceive the following beliefs may appear to be important in the development and maintenance of such obsessions as "exaggerated responsibility" or the belief that one is responsible for preventing misfortune or harm to others.

 Discover how you can effectively manage to cope with your day-to-day stress.